Francesco Crispi: Early life

+Crispi's paternal family came originally from the small agricultural community of Palazzo Adriano, in south-western Sicily.
+It had been founded in the later fifteenth century by Orthodox Christian Albanians (Arbëreshë), who settled in Sicily after the Ottoman conquest of Albania.
+His grandfather was an Arbëreshë Orthodox priest; the parish priests were married men, and Arbëreshë was the family language down to the lifetime of the young Crispi.

-Crispi's family was middle-class; both of his parents, Tommaso Crispi and Guiseppa Genova Crispi, were both Sicilians of mixed Greek-Albanian descent.
-His grandfather was a Greek Orthodox priest and Crispi himself was baptized in the Greek Orthodox Church; his origins are emphasized in Crispi's education, which was made in the "Greek-Albanian" seminary of Palermo.
-Belonging to a family of both Greek and Albanian (specifically Arbëreshë) descent, he thus spoke Italian as his third or fourth language, alongside Greek, Albanian (Arbëreshë) and probably Sicilian.
+Crispi himself was born in Ribera, Sicily, to Tommaso Crispi, a grain merchant and Giuseppa Genova from Ribera; he was baptised as a Greek Catholic.
+Belonging to a family of Arbëreshë descent, he spoke Italian as his third or fourth language, alongside Arbëresh (variant of Albanian), Greek and probably Sicilian.
 His uncle Giuseppe wrote the first monograph on the Albanian language.

-Crispi was a staunch philhellene, having always wanted to visit Greece, to which, he noted, owed a part of his origins ("alla quale devo in parte la mia origine").
-He was also interested in a union between Greece and Albania, i.e a unified Greek-Albanian state; he was the initiator of a philhellenic committee in Rome which worked toward this end.
-He believed that this unified state would "draw Italy and Greece more closely together".
+A philhellene, Crispi wrote in an 1859 diary entry he was Greek due to Greek–Albanian ancestry and attributed part of his origins to Greece.
+In an 1885 telegram on the Albanian question, Crispi stated he was "an Albanian by blood and heart" and an Italo–Albanian from Sicily.

-At the age of five he was sent to a family in Villafranca, where he could receive an education.
+At the age of five, he was sent to a family in Villafranca, where he could receive an education.
 In 1829, at 11 years old, he attended a seminary in Palermo, where he studied classical subjects.
 The rector of the institute was Giuseppe Crispi, his uncle.
 Crispi attended the seminary until 1834 or 1835, when his father, after becoming mayor of Ribera, encountered major difficulties in health and finances.

 In the same period, Crispi became a close friend of the poet and doctor Vincenzo Navarro, whose friendship marked his initiation to the Romanticism.
-In 1835 he studied law and literature at the University of Palermo receiving a law degree in 1837; in the same year he fell in love with Rosina D'Angelo, the daughter of a goldsmith.
+In 1835 he studied law and literature at the University of Palermo receiving a law degree in 1837; in the same year, he fell in love with Rosina D'Angelo, the daughter of a goldsmith.
 Despite his father's ban, Crispi married Rosina in 1837, when she was already pregnant.
 In May Crispi became the father of his first daughter, Giuseppa, who was named after his grandmother.
 It was a brief marriage: Rosina died on 29 July 1839, the day after giving birth to her second son, Tommaso; the child lived only a few hours and in December, also Giuseppa died.

 Between 1838 and 1839, Crispi founded his own newspaper, L'Oreteo, from the name of the Sicilian river Oreto.
 This experience brought him into contact with a number of political figures including the Neapolitan liberal activist and poet, Carlo Poerio.
 In 1842 Crispi wrote about the necessity to educate poor people, about the huge damage caused by the excessive wealth of the Catholic Church and regarding the need for all citizens, including women, to be equal before the law.

 In 1845 Crispi took up a judgeship in Naples, where he distinguished himself for his liberal and revolutionary ideas.